Water Use and Irrigation Management of Agronomic Crops

 Corn, Tobacco, and Peanuts

-Research has indicated that corn and tobacco, two of the more sensitive crops to water stress, can be effectively irrigated on sandy soils with the aid of tensiometers placed 6" (15 cm) deep in the crop root zone.
-When the soil tension at that depth approaches 20 to 25 centibars, irrigation water should be applied.
-It is well documented that corn is extremely sensitive to water stresses during silking and tasseling, but research also indicates that 2 weeks of midday wilting during early vegetative growth can reduce yields by as much as 10 to 15%.
-Irrigation of peanuts when tensiometers at 12" (30 cm) depths indicate soil tensions of 30 centibars has also proven effective.
-Tensiometers allow the manager to apply irrigation water before crop stress symptoms become visible.
-If tensiometers are not utilized, an accounting method can be quite effective.
+Research has indicated that corn and tobacco, two of the more sensitive crops to water stress, can be effectively irrigated on sandy soils with the aid of soil moisture sensors or other types of moisture monitoring equipment placed at various depths including 6" deep in the crop root zone.
+For sensors, when the soil moisture readings at that depth approaches 20 to 25 centibars, irrigation water should be applied.
+It is well documented that corn is extremely sensitive to water stresses during silking and tasseling, but research also indicates that 2 weeks of midday wilting during early vegetative growth can reduce yields by as much as 10% to 15%.
+Additional sensors placed at 12" and 18" depths will help determine the amount of water to apply without leaching nutrients through the soil profile.

-Accounting methods are more practical for determining when to irrigate with overhead sprinklers than are tensiometers and other moisture-sensing devices placed in the soil.
+If sensors are not utilized, an accounting method can also be effective.
 Accounting methods are much like keeping a bank account ledger, in that records of rainfall and irrigation are maintained and water use by the crop is estimated.
-Water use estimates can be based on the experience of the irrigation manager, but may become difficult when several systems at various locations must be monitored.
+Estimated weekly water use by corn (Figure 1) and peanut (Figure 2) can help managers decide how much irrigation is needed to replace water use by these crops.
+Water use estimates can also be based on the experience of the irrigation manager, but may become difficult when several systems at various locations must be monitored.
 Use of weather instruments can improve the reliability of water use estimates and can be coupled with computer programs that are available to quickly provide reliable irrigation recommendations.
 In general, when using the accounting method, irrigation should begin when 50 percent of the available water in the root zone is depleted.
 Estimates of the water-holding capacity of the soil and changes in the rooting depth as the crop grows must be estimated, if not actually measured.

 Soybeans